By Daniel Margrain

 To his credit, Robert Stuart on March 29, 2014, filed a report to the Metropolitan Police regarding the activities of Ahsan in relation to Saving Syria’s Children and other contentious issues, but the authorities have so far failed to follow up on the report.
 It would appear that the establishment is content on arresting and convicting relatively small-fry Islamist terrorist instigators in order to divert the public’s attention away from the far more significant players.

 Meanwhile, the deaths of innocent people that result from these actions by way of blow back is presumably a price the establishment regard as worth paying in order to ensure that their broader geopolitical objectives are achieved.
-A key part of the establishments modus operandi is to not only defend the human assets on their payroll, but to discredit their opponents.
+A key part of the establishments agenda is to not only defend human assets on their payroll, but to discredit their opponents.

 A crucial aspect of the propaganda system in relation to Syria is the media’s demonization of its key regional ally, Russia.
 One way the media manages to achieve this is by instilling fear in the UK population.
 For instance, on the same day the head of Britain’s M15, Andrew Parker, was interviewed in the Guardian about the Russian “threat” – subsequently reported uncritically on the BBC – the CIA-financed Henry Jackson Society unveiled their new Manual of Russophobia.